Missouri Man Convicted of Selling Thousands of Fake Pills

 How: Illegal shipment intercepted by US Customs agents in 2009

-Hughes last shippment of 1,000 pills was intercepted by U.S. Customs and Border Protection in 2009 and delivered by investigators.
+Hughes' last shipment of 1,000 pills was intercepted by U.S. Customs and Border Protection in 2009 and delivered to investigators.
 After a search of Hughes' residence was conducted, he admitted buying approximately 11,000 pills and selling them for $5 a piece, roughly one-third of the wholesale price of the legitimate medication, reported the Associated Press.

-The counterfeit drugs Hughes was selling were tested for authenticity and some contained none of the actual drug, and some contained insufficient doses of the drug, well below the advertised prescription, said Attorney Bodenhausen in court.
+The counterfeit drugs Hughes was selling were tested for authenticity.
+Some contained none of the actual drug and some contained insufficient doses of the drug, well below the advertised prescription, said Attorney Bodenhausen in court.

 Related sources: